I took this off a web site that I visited. I was sent there by a post that appeared on a list I am a member of.

-It aggressively approaches, you go to the side and drive with whatever means you have with all the energy you can muster.
-If it faces and approaches again, you go to the side and drive with whatever means you have with all the energy you can muster.
+If it aggressively approaches, you go to the side and drive at it with whatever means you have with all the energy you can muster.
+If it faces and approaches again, you go to the side and drive at it with whatever means you have with all the energy you can muster.
 And you keep doing that until the horse stops the aggression.

 Some time ago I heard of a horse I was assured "would eat your lunch" (direct quote).
 When it looked for a while like I was going to be called in I made up my mind what I would do.
 It may cause some ruffled feathers and cries of indignation but the alternative would be worse.

-EDITORIAL AFTER NOTE: I found out not too long ago that there is an indignant internet discussion going on concerning the remarks that follow on this page.
+( EDITORIAL AFTER NOTE: I found out some time ago there was an indignant internet discussion going on concerning the remarks that follow... )